musurca/MouseCrank/README.md

 ## Features

-* Toggle on and off with a keybind
+* Toggle on and off with a configurable keybind
-* Runs in the background, minimizes to tray, and sleeps when not in use
+* Runs in the background, minimizes to tray, and sleeps when not in use for next-to-zero performance impact
 * User-configurable sensitivity and curve settings, saved between sessions
 * Sounds to indicate toggle state
-* Sends keypresses exclusively to the Steel Beasts application
+* Sends keys exclusively to the Steel Beasts application — no errant key presses!
 * DPI-aware
+* Free and open source! (https://github.com/musurca/MouseCrank)

 ## Disclaimer